DataMascara/mimo_cat/README.md

             └── auth.js
 ```

----

-# Installing from this directory

-1. `npm i -g firebase-tools create-react-app``
-2. Clone the repository
-3. Go into the project root `cd mimo_cat` and then one more time into functions subfolder.
-4. From the functions folder, install dependencies. `npm i`
-5. Copy the configs from the firebase console into config.js.
-The config-example.js file shows the structure of the file.
-6. Move into the view folder, install dependecies. `npm i`

-# First Time Setup
+## First Time Setup

 1. In Firebase console: go to the Functions section and click button 'get started'
-2. in terminal of local computer, install firebase command line tools using npm: npm install -g firebase-tools (this is a one time thing on a new computer)
+2. in terminal of local computer, install firebase command line tools using npm: `npm install -g firebase-tools` (this is a one time thing on a new computer)
 3. In the directory where you want to start your project; `firebase init`
     1. select set up functions only (3rd on list), and use exiesting project.
 Javascript; no eslint; yes to dependencies installed now
     2. This creates a subfolder, `functions` as its own nodejs app.
 At the time of this writing it is set to engine node v12.